thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/523-1-09-Draconic-Roar.markdown

 flavor: ""
 ---

+As an additional cost to cast Draconic Roar, you may reveal a Dragon card from your hand.

 Draconic Roar deals 3 damage to target creature.
 If you revealed a Dragon card or controlled a Dragon as you cast Draconic Roar, Draconic Roar deals 3 damage to that creature's controller.